YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 COMMA, comma expected in this context

-Compile Time Error: This indicates that GT.M did not encounter a comma where expected.
+Compile Time Error: This indicates that YottaDB did not encounter a comma where expected.

 Action: Look for a missing argument or comma in a function that requires multiple arguments.